top of page

 What is cave diving ?

-Cave diving is a form of penetration diving (as are wreck, ice and mine diving).
-Divers have no direct access to the surface and must handle potential problems directly underwater and exit the cave to reach safety.
-A continuous guideline is placed to the reference the exit.
+Cave diving is a thrilling form of penetration diving, similar to wreck, ice, and mine diving.
+Unlike open water diving, cave divers don't have direct access to the surface; they must manage any issues underwater and navigate back through the cave to reach safety.

 Why is cave diving considered a separate cursus ?